However, there are some who can and do learn very quickly Alhamdulillah....so what is different between them and us?

 Or is there more to it?

-After doing a little online research in an attempt to improve my own learning ability inshaAllah, I found there is a wealth of advice to learning new languages.
+After doing a little online research in an attempt to improve my own learning ability along with my children inshaAllah, I found there is a wealth of advice to learning new languages.

 As I ploughed through website after website, many of the hints and tips were repeated, so here is a brief summary of what I found....